Vigor, VIM, Vitality, Punch

 May 9, 2025

-I found a site that could generate a hazmat sign graphic and looked up the specifics for liquid nitrogen, so there's the background.
+I found a site that could generate (obviously non-ai, it uses a template) a hazmat sign graphic and looked up the specifics for liquid nitrogen, so there's the background.
 I also spent a very long time trying to figure out how to get a semi-transparent box behind the text.
 Very thankful for the people from 10 years ago with the same problem.
 I added another semi-transparent box behind the header.
 I think next I'll make an icon for the tab.
 I've also drawn my graphic for Doom Done Par, but I need to color it digitally.
 I also fixed the links on this page from my previous posts (I had several extra "/").

 May 2, 2025